 - Read full review.

 Some business owners may prefer the Hilton Honors American Express Aspire Card, especially if they stay with Hilton hotels multiple times throughout the year.
 However, the Hilton Honors American Express Aspire Card is not a business credit card.
-As such, it doesn't come with any of the OPEN benefits, like employee spend managements and QuickBook exports.
+As such, it doesn't come with any of the typical business-friendly features.
 However, if you're running a small shop or are a sole proprietor of a business, the Hilton Honors American Express Aspire Card may yet prove useful.

 The card has a $450 annual fee, but comes with a valuable set of benefits that more than make up for this high price tag.
 Cardmembers get up to $500 in annual travel credit, up to two free weekend nights, and complimentary Diamond status with Hilton.
 If the card is used to its fullest potential, can use the rewards to make the $450 fee worthwhile.